top of page

 塞豆窿

 塞 Stuff, fill in; 豆 Bean; 窿 Hole = Stuff inside a bean hole.
-It means little kids since they are small and could be stuffed inside a hole of the size of a bean
+The phrase is referred to little kids since they are small and could be stuffed inside a hole of the size of a bean

 =